 Previous Course Topics and Successes

-At UBC’s School of Community and Regional Planning, we designed and taught Approaches to Solving Problems for Planners where students learned skills for community engagement, values based problems solving and cross cultural resolution within organizations and with the communities they serve.
+At UBC’s School of Community and Regional Planning, we designed and taught Approaches to Solving Problems for Planners where students learned skills for intercultural community engagement, values-based problems solving and cross cultural conflict resolution within organizations and with the communities they serve.
+In addition we designed and taught Working Effectively with Non-Profit Organizations, where students were matched with Indigenous leaders to learn intercultural skills while developing projects that generate social innovation and lead to successful grant application.
+Using digital technologies Indigenous leaders were able to join the class from around British Columbia.

 For the Justice Institute of British Columbia’s Police Academy, we created Diversity Training For Community Policing.
 During this course students learned skills to interpret challenging situations from a variety of perspectives; identify how triggers and mirrors influence responses to difficult situations; employ values-based tools to enhance choice making in challenging situations.
-As a result students became better listeners, less judgmental and more compassionate.
+As a result students became better listeners, less judgmental and more compassionate with the diverse communities they serve.

 Successful programs for Summer Institutes on Reconciliation have also been implemented at Langara College and Concordia University.